datarobot/datarobot-user-models/public_dropin_environments/python311/README.md

 # Python 3.11 Drop-In Template Environment

-This template environment can be used to create FIPS-compliant custom models.
+This template environment can be used to create Python-based custom models.
 You are responsible for installing all required dependencies.
 To do so, provide requirements.txt together with your model files